 Looking at stills from the film, you’d be forgiven for expecting an atmospheric, well-crafted chiller.
 And if you only watch the closing moments, taking place in the Parisian sewers, you’d probably think you were right.
 These scenes, with Peter Cushing facing off against the werewolf, are creepy and poignant – they outdo Curse of the Werewolf in terms of pathos.

 Unfortunately, the rest of the film is terrible.
 The werewolf make-up, a clear but ineffective knock-off of that used in Curse… is poor, Freddie Francis’ direction dreadful and the acting shocking.
 It’s a rare bad performance from Cushing, who seems woefully miscast, while Ron Moody mugs furiously as if sending up his Fagin character from Oliver!
-David Rintoul, making his screen debut as the hapless young man who falls in love with a prostitute, is terribly wooden and as for the appearance from Roy Castle, it makes his appearance in Doctor Terror’s House of Horrors seem like Olivier in comparison.
+David Rintoul, making his screen debut as the hapless young man who falls in love with a harlot, is terribly wooden and as for the appearance from Roy Castle, it makes his appearance in Doctor Terror’s House of Horrors seem like Olivier in comparison.

 Legend of the Werewolf followed The Ghoul into box office oblivion – neither film even gained a US release for years.
 Things suddenly ground to a halt for Tyburn.
 Plans for future films with titles like Dracula’s Feast of Blood and By the Devil Possessed were rapidly abandoned, as was a proposed film based on Dennis Wheatley’s The Satanist.
 Plans for soundtrack albums for The Ghoul and Legend… were also quickly dropped, though both films were novelised – Legend… by Robert Black and The Ghoul, ironically, by the ultra lurid Guy N. Smith.
-Both books are considerably better than the films, Smith’s book adding in the sex and violence needed to make the story lively.
+Both books are considerably better than the films, Smith’s book adding in the racier and nastier elements needed to make the story lively.

 It was, admittedly, a rather more low key revival than the company’s launch.
 The Masks of Death appeared as a TV premiere on Channel 4 in the UK in 1984.
-But in many ways, it was as if nothing had changed.
+Yet in many ways, it was as if nothing had changed.
 Cushing starred again in a screenplay by Hinds, although this one was directed by Roy Ward Baker – another Hammer veteran.

 The film sees a return by Cushing, aged 70, to the role of Sherlock Holmes.
 Francis had initially wanted to make a new version of The Hound of the Baskervilles (which Cushing had starred in for Hammer in 1959 and again for the BBC in 1968!) but when funding fell through, decided to go with an original story that would explain Holmes’ advanced age.
 Here, he is tempted out of retirement on the eve of the First World War.
 Together with trusty sidekick Watson (John Mills), he investigates the discovery of three corpses that seem to have grave implications for national security.